 Statement to Prospective Applicants Regarding Covid-19

-In determining our policies regarding assessment of the 2019-2020 academic year, we consulted with professional school and university colleagues across Canada, examining how undergraduate students may have been impacted by the disruption of their studies and learning due to the COVID-19 pandemic.
-We learned that some students did not have an option to receive alpha or numeric grades (i.e. received credit/no credit only), some students were not able to participate fully in online learning due to limited resources, and some students had in-class lab, practicum or work term requirements for their degree adversely affected, resulting in a significant impact on grade calculations for the Winter 2020 semester.
+In determining our policies regarding assessment of the 2019-2020 academic year for GPA consideration, we consulted and collaborated with medical school and university colleagues across Canada, examining how undergraduate students may have been impacted by the disruption of their studies and learning due to the COVID-19 pandemic.
+We learned that some students did not have an option to receive alpha or numeric grades (i.e. received credit/no credit only), some students were not able to participate fully in online learning due to limited resources, and some students had practicum or work term requirements for their degree adversely affected, resulting in a significant impact on grade calculations for the Winter 2020 semester.
 We also learned that some students did well academically with the transition and had the opportunity to receive alpha or numeric grades.

-Each dental school establishes criteria for academic average calculation differently.
-Schulich Dentistry uses the academic average of only the 2 best undergraduate years with full-time studies and at an appropriate course level.
-We do not use a cumulative or weighted calculation across years for consideration.
-Our thresholds are reset annually based on the competitiveness of the applicant pool.
+Each medical school establishes criteria for GPA calculation differently.
+Schulich Medicine uses the GPA of only the 2 best undergraduate years with full-time studies and at an appropriate course level.
+We do not use a cumulative or weighted GPA calculation across years for consideration.
+Our GPA thresholds are reset annually based on the competitiveness of the applicant pool.

-For detailed information about the updated requirements for our prerequisite subject areas, as well as how the 2019-2020 academic year will be assessed with regards to academic average consideration, please visit the Admission Requirements webpage.
+For detailed information about how the 2019-2020 academic year will be assessed with regards to GPA consideration, please visit the Admission Requirements webpage.